lovelysystems/lovely-editor/readme.md

   }
 ]

-// renders a specific component for the requested block type const editorQuillConfig = {
+// renders a specific component for the requested block.type
+// in this case EditorQuill would be rendered for all blocks of type "richtext" const editorQuillConfig = {
   type: 'richtext',
   component: EditorQuill